 Journal or Book Title

-Chen, Shen; Horn-von Hoegen, Michael; Thiel, Patricia A.; and Tringides, Michael C., "A diffraction paradox: An unusually broad diffraction background signals ideal graphene" (2019).
+Chen, Shen; Horn-von Hoegen, Michael; Thiel, Patricia A.; and Tringides, Michael C., "Diffraction paradox: An unusually broad diffraction background marks high quality graphene" (2019).
 Chemistry Publications.
 1139.